I must record the facts that have led me to where I am now. So that, when someone reads this, they understand.

 thing … escaping is another.

-This is the third Red Eye book out, unlinked horror and the seconded I've review (I have reviewed Bad Bones by Graham Marks).
+This is the third Red Eye book out, unlinked horror and the seconded I've reviewed (Bad Bones by Graham Marks).

 This is classic horror story with conspiracy about the rich upper class family which is the classic thing to fear because it's real.